WaifuForever/Github-Commit-Patterns/README.md

   always inform if the documented issue is solved or not in the current commit

-  if all documented issues are solved you can type empty squarebrackets [] or just ommit them
+  if all documented issues are solved you can type empty square brackets [] or just omit them

   ```
   git commit -m "add - user controller delete function []"